BestTimesToVisit.com Logo

 packing

-Comfortable walking shoes are non-negotiable.
-You'll be doing a lot of walking on cobblestone streets and steep inclines to explore the three towers and winding alleys.
-Pack layers, as the weather can change quickly, especially at higher altitudes, and a light rain jacket is always a good idea.
+Comfortable walking shoes are non-negotiable!
+You'll be doing a lot of climbing up and down cobblestone streets and steep paths to explore the towers and fortifications.
+Pack layers, as the weather can change quickly, especially at higher altitudes.

 safety